Last Updated on November 11, 2019

 After Care of External Fixation of Pelvis

-Depending on patient position, patient might require intensive resuscitation efforts till stabilization.
+Depending on the position, patient might require intensive resuscitation efforts till stabilization.
 If internal fixation is contemplated, the fixator is kept only temporarily.

 In some patients though, the fixator might serve as definitive treatment and is kept for about 12 weeks.
 When it is removed, pelvis should be examined under fluoroscopy to make sure it is stable.

-Depending on fracture configuration, the weight bearing may be allowed with fixator in situ.
+Depending on the fracture configuration, the weight bearing may be allowed with fixator in situ.

-Weight bearing is generally allowed if posterior stability is present.
-In case there is posterior instability, weight bearing is not allowed though patient is allowed to sit.
+Weight-bearing is generally allowed if posterior stability is present.
+In case there is posterior instability, weight bearing is not allowed though the patient is allowed to sit.

 Complications of External Fixation of Pelvis